FREE Shipping on orders over $899

 Vitamin D

-Vitamin D is vital for calcium absorption in the gut.
-Without enough vitamin D, the body cannot properly absorb calcium, which can lead to bone density loss.
+Vitamin D is vital for calcium absorption in the intestine.
+Without enough vitamin D, the body cannot properly absorb calcium, which can lead to a loss of bone density.

 Sources of vitamin D